Can Yoga and Meditation Help Relieve Stress?

 Tai chi is also known to provide health benefits for many conditions, including balance and gait problems, sleep ailments, cardiovascular disease, neuromuscular disorders and more.
 Chang himself has been involved in a number of NIH-funded research studies exploring the benefits of tai chi for heart disease, Chronic Obstructive Pulmonary Disease (COPD), Parkinson’s disease and the elderly.

 Although they’re gaining popularity, integrative therapies were not often considered standard treatment options in the healthcare industry.

 “It took some time, but I think people are starting to come around to the idea that integrative therapies can be beneficial,” Nerurkar said.
 “I’m a conventionally trained physician who runs an integrative medicine center focused on the balance between conventional medicine and integrative care.
-I’m immersed in both worlds and know that this type of complementary care can do wonders for your health.”This post is a sponsored collaboration between Beth Israel Deaconess Medical Center and Boston magazine's advertising department.
+I’m immersed in both worlds and know that this type of complementary care can do wonders for your health.”This is a paid partnership between Beth Israel Deaconess Medical Center and Boston Magazine's City/Studio